kuhn-ruess/cmdbsyncer-docs/docs/ansible/awx_integration.md

 If your shop already runs AWX, Red Hat Ansible Automation Platform (AAP), or Semaphore, you can plug the Syncer in as a **dynamic inventory source** and keep using your existing job-template/template-survey workflow.
 The Syncer becomes the single source of truth for "which hosts exist and what attributes do they have" while AWX/AAP/Semaphore remain in charge of execution, RBAC, schedules, and notifications.

+Under the hood the integration uses the Syncer's [inventory provider registry](inventory_providers.md) — the remote control node hits `/api/v1/inventory/ansible/<provider>` over HTTPS, and the same endpoint can serve any module's host catalogue (host inventory, Checkmk sites, …) by switching the `provider` option in the inventory YAML.

 The integration relies on the [`cmdbsyncer-inventory`](cmdbsyncer_inventory.md) PyPI plugin — it speaks the Syncer REST API over HTTPS, so the AWX/Semaphore execution environment never needs filesystem access to the Syncer host.

 ## Common prerequisites